rvl-system/rvl-boards/README.md

 - Can be programmed using JTAG + [OpenOCD](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/jtag-debugging/#jtag-debugging-setup-openocd) or UART + [esptool.py](https://github.com/espressif/esptool)
   - JTAG is the recommended way to interact with this device.
 The experience is a lot smoother, and you can also debug the device with breakpoints/variable inspection.
   - [RVL Firmware](https://github.com/rvl-system/rvl-firmware) includes a script that is preconfigured to use JTAG+OpenOCD with this deviceand the [FTDI MPSSE](https://www.ftdichip.com/Products/Cables/USBMPSSE.htm) JTAG cable
-- Compatible with 3 or 4 pin LED strips supported by [FastLED](http://fastled.io/)
-  - Solder jumper for switching between 3 and 4 pin headers (optional)

 ## GPIO Header Pins